Gatheru-rose/rose_bioinformatics_intern/README.md

 ### **What I need to do**

-**Milestones**
+**Milestone:**  Be conversant with R, python and Linux programming languages that are essential in genome analysis.
- 1. Be conversant with programming languages that are essential in genome analysis.
+ Learn syntax of [R](
  2. Ability to analyze and interpret genomic data.
  3. Advance in my research career by acquiring fellowships and opportunities.